DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 assumption holds or not, without guessing or debate.
 Separating myth and reality.

-Then you forumlate a better hypothesis, and test that.
+Then you formulate a better hypothesis, and test that.
 And then you iterate the hypothesis-test cycle again.
 And again.
-As we do with a continous improvement culture.
+As we do with a continuous improvement culture.

 But it is important to control the variables so that the experiment is